waymondo/hoardable/README.md

 change is reflected on its descendants.

 With these concepts combined, `hoardable` offers a simple and effective model versioning system for Rails.
-Versions of records are stored in separate, inherited tables along with there valid time ranges and contextual data.
+Versions of records are stored in separate, inherited tables along with their valid time ranges and contextual data.
 Compared to other Rails-oriented versioning systems, this gem strives to be more explicit and obvious on the lower RDBS level while still familiar and convenient within Ruby on Rails.